MicrosoftDocs/cpp-docs/docs/ide/writing-and-refactoring-code-cpp.md

 ## F1 Help

-Place the cursor on or just after any type, keyword or function and press F1 to go directly to the relevant MSDN reference topic.
+Place the cursor on or just after any type, keyword or function and press F1 to go directly to the relevant reference topic on docs.microsoft.com.
 F1 also works on items in the error list, and in many dialog boxes.

 ## Quick Launch